Gluten Free Mongolian Beef and Shishito Peppers

 I also firmly believe that if we are not part of the solution, we are part of the problem.
 If you can, support local businesses by purchasing gift certificates for the future.
 Order food from local restaurants that can still do deliveries.
 If you know people in the service industry and have tasks they can perform remotely, hire them to do so.
 If you can’t do those types of things, then stop contributing to the fear and uncertainty.
 Instead of buying a year’s worth of water and toilet paper, buy what you need.
 Instead of posting photos of empty grocery shelves, post photos of local farm stands that still have veggies and fruits to sell.
 Demand responsible reporting from the media.
 Instead of fear mongering, spread joy.
 And, if you need help, ask for it, you will be surprised how many are willing to help!

 I don’t know how to cure viruses or solve global economic situations, but I do know how to cook, so that’s what I’m doing.
 I am certain there is something you do well and that uplifts – do that!
 Stay busy, stay productive, stay positive!
 Take the necessary means to keep yourself and others safe.
 Be kind to each other.
 Stay in touch with people you know and care about, especially the ones who may be forgotten or neglected these days.

 The other day I had a craving for P.F.
 Chang’s gluten free Mongolian Beef.
 I couldn’t just go there and have some, so I made do with what I could.
 There was plenty of beef on the store shelves.
 No green onions but there were shishito peppers.
-So, I grabbed a bottle of San-J Gluten Free Mongolian Sauce (in case you didn’t know – it’s the exact sauce P.F.
-Chang’s uses), the beef and the peppers, and whipped up this dish.
+So, I grabbed a bottle of San-J Gluten Free Mongolian Sauce, the beef and the peppers, and whipped up this dish.
 You know what?
 It was delicious!

 Take care of yourself.
 Take care of each other.
 And make yourself something delicious to eat!